austral/specification/src/types.md

 type.

-Austral has no first-class type values: types are denoted through type specifiers, which are &forms; that represent types.
+Austral has no first-class type values: types are denoted through type specifiers, which are FORMS that represent types.

 New types can be defined
 with [`deftype`](#op:deftype), [`defrecord`](#op:defrecord)